 - The applicable laws and the documents that must be filed

 - The manner in which the deceased left assets, whether those assets were organized and easy to locate, and whether all necessary documents are available

 - Settling the lawsuits, if any, against the estate

 - The tax position of the estate

-The cost of a probate process may be set by the applicable state laws or by practice and therefore differs from state to state and case to case.
+The cost of the Nevada probate process may be set by the applicable state laws or by practice and therefore differs from state to state and case to case.
 The general costs included are: